 The Air Force Academy requires not only outstanding academic achievements and leadership qualities, but applicants must complete rigorous physical tests that are videotaped and submitted to the Academy for evaluation.
 Many of his high school teachers worked with Paone to ensure he completed the application requirements to the best of his abilities.
 He credits the All Saints faculty for his success.

-“Chemistry Teacher Matt Ryan, AP Seminar Teacher Pam Ryan, English Teacher Sharon Kingston, Headmaster Bruce Latta, Counselor Gwen Belk, Division Head Tammy Edmonson, and Coach Robert Brashear assisted me with my applications and my letters of recommendation,” Paone said.
+“Chemistry Teacher Matt Ryan, AP Seminar Teacher Pam Ryan, English Teacher Sharon Kingston, Head of School Bruce Latta, Counselor Gwen Belk, Division Head Tammy Edmonson, and Coach Robert Brashear assisted me with my applications and my letters of recommendation,” Paone said.
 “Coach Brashear also helped me prepare for the fitness test.
 Mrs. Belk made sure all applications for nominations were complete, phone calls were made, documents were delivered and deadlines were met.”